m3xy/Coding-Journal/backend/README.md

     3. Parameters:

+        - name - submission name for searching with a query (spaces should be replaced w/ + in URL)
         - orderBy - newest | oldest | alphabetical
         - tags - any existant code tag (i.e. python, java, etc.)
         - authors - user ID of authors